George W. Jackson (developer)

 George W. Jackson (born January 1, 1953) is an American real estate developer.
-From 2002 to 2014, he served as President and CEO of the Detroit Economic Growth Corp (DEGC), a non-profit organization which offers, financial, technical, and development assistance in Michigan.
+From 2002 to 2014, he served as President and CEO of the Detroit Economic Growth Corp (DEGC), a non-profit organization in Michigan.

 Early life and education

-Jackson was born in 1952 in Detroit, Michigan and graduated from Cooley High School.
-He went on to earn a bachelor's degree in human resource development from Oakland University and a master's degree in business management from Central Michigan University.
+Jackson is from Detroit, Michigan.
+He attended Cooley High School, Oakland University and Central Michigan University.
+He has a bachelor's degree in human resource development from Oakland University and a master's degree in business management from Central Michigan University.

-Jackson worked in personnel and human resources with the U.S. Navy and has been on the faculty of Lawrence Technological University.

 Career

-Jackson worked at DTE Energy for 27 years.
-He began his career with DTE as a personnel analyst and left as Director of Marketing and Economic Development.
-During his tenure, DTE's Energy Economic Development Department gained national recognition and received Site Selection Magazine's Utility Economic Development Award.